Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 A good BIA is:

-• Compact: 5-10 pages for critical processes are sufficient
+• Compact: 5-10 pages are enough for critical processes

-• Current: Reviewed at least annually, better quarterly
+• Up to date: Reviewed at least annually, preferably quarterly

-• Operational: The results lead to concrete actions
+• Operational: The results lead to concrete measures

-• Tested: Not only documented but regularly validated
+• Tested: Not just documented, but regularly validated

-If you do one thing after reading this article, let it be this:
+If you do one thing after reading this article, make it this:

-Schedule a 60-minute meeting with your executive team for next week.
+Schedule a 60-minute meeting with your management team for next week.
 Agenda: The three questions above.

 • Which three processes generate 80% of our revenue?

-• How long can each process fail at most?
+• How long can each process be down at most?

 • What happens if [critical dependency] fails tomorrow?

-The answers won't be perfect.
-They don't have to be.
-The value lies in asking these questions at all – and recording the answers.
+The answers will not be perfect.
+They do not have to be.
+The value lies in asking these questions at all—and recording the answers.

-This is the first step towards true operational resilience.
-Not more documentation, but clarity about what really matters.
+This is the first step toward true operational resilience.
+Not more documentation.
+But clarity about what really matters.

-This article is based on the ODCUS white paper "Resilience Engineering for Business Continuity", which addresses Business Impact Analysis in the context of a complete 5-dimension framework.
+This article is based on the ODCUS white paper "Resilience Engineering for Business Continuity", which addresses the Business Impact Analysis in the context of a complete five-dimensional framework.

 Contact us!